arrow_back Back to all articles

 Illustration representing data privacy and encryption

-If our entire database were stolen tomorrow (by an attacker, a rogue employee or a foreign court order), the community data inside would be unreadable.
+If our entire database were stolen tomorrow, by an attacker or a rogue employee, the community data inside would be unreadable.

 That is the technical goal.
-Here is how we enforce it.
+Here is how we enforce it, and where it ends.

 Assuming the breach